 Strategy 3: Equip all classrooms with instructional equipment and wireless connectivity within five years.

-According to the Core Data Survey in 2006, ranked last in 13 of our peer group for technologically equipped classrooms.
+According to the Core Data Survey in 2006, UM ranked last in 13 of our peer group for technologically equipped classrooms.
 Only 25% (23 of 96) of our registrar controlled classrooms are equipped with technology.
 An inventory of the number of our total classrooms and the level of technology overall is underway by the registrars office.
 This inventory will include both “registrar controlled” and “College controlled “ classrooms.
 Generally the College controlled classrooms are in newly constructed buildings.
 It is unknown at this time how we would have ranked if the 2006 had included all classrooms.

 As indicated in earlier reports from IT there isn’t a projected funding model for the College controlled classrooms or Registrar controlled classrooms to maintain or advance the technology—all is on a one-time-only basis.
 To equip an additional fifteen classrooms per year with the goal of equipping all registrar controlled classrooms in five years with the additional maintenance costs will require a growth in expense from the current $35,000 to $200,000 for year one to a maximum of $300,000 by year five without considering replacement schedules.